Keystore Validator Module

 would be the digest signed by the signatures

-Architecturally, separating the retrieval of the key data (in the keystore) from its actual use allows the former to be immutable while allowing for new forms of the latter to be introduced permissionlessly via external consumer contracts.
+Architecturally, separating the verification of some key data's presence on the keystore from its actual use allows the former to be immutable while allowing for new forms of the latter to be introduced permissionlessly via external consumer contracts.